PURPOSE OF THIS POLICY

 - It may also be used for essential communications regarding campus safety/Clery Act communications, required institutional surveys, and alerts approved by the above offices or the Office of the Provost.
 Because of the nature of these essential communications, students cannot “opt out” of receiving emails in RamSelect.

-- Email lists generated from the RamSelect system shall not be provided to non-affiliated external users such as private businesses, sponsors, or non-profit agencies.
+- RamSelect is for institutional use only.
+Email lists generated from the RamSelect system shall not be provided to non-affiliated external users such as private businesses, sponsors, or non-profit agencies.

 - RamLink is a tool developed by the Student Leadership, Involvement & Community Engagement (SLiCE) office as a centralized portal for student involvement.
 This occurs through the tracking and attendance of events, involvement in organizations/departments, recommendation of activities to get involved in, tracking of service hours, and the creation of the Leadership & Involvement Record.